 How does accident insurance work and what does it cover?

 Accident insurance pays a benefit to an insured employee which can be used for any purpose.
 Guardian's Group Accident Insurance can provide your employees with benefits for over 40 different circumstances.
 Payments a person receives depends on:

-- Type of injury, such as burns, dislocations, fractures, concussions, eye injuries and lacerations.
+- Common injuries such as burns, dislocations, fractures, concussions, eye injuries, lacerations, and brain trauma.

-- Specific events during treatment and recovery, such as a person’s need for an ambulance, x-rays, hospitalization, surgery and follow-up care.
+- Services during treatment and recovery, such as ambulance, emergency room treatment, x-rays, hospitalization, surgery, chiropractic visits and more.